-In many cases, sizing a solar power system comes down to the available space to install solar panels.
-Systems may also be sized based on energy usage.
-At least one of these metrics apply in all cases.
+In many cases, sizing a solar power system comes down to the available space to install solar panels, but systems are also sized based on energy usage.

-To design based on energy use, a 12-month summary can be obtained from individual power bills or be requested from the utility.
-Some bills display a monthly bar chart, which works well to estimate average usage.
-(Since every year varies, precision is not critical.)
-Our sizing tools allow us to closely approximate the optimal system size depending on the energy needs and objectives.
+To design based on energy use, details can be obtained from individual power bills or a by requesting a 12-month usage and billing summary from the utility.
+Some bills also display a monthly bar chart, which works well to quickly estimate.
+Our sizing tools allow us to closely approximate an optimal system size depending on the energy needs.

-In many cases there is no single best system size, but instead a range to fit the combination of usable space, preferred layout, a percentage of total energy use, economy-of-scale, or fit a budget.
+System sizing can be based on a combination of options and not necessarily to find one specific, best system size.
+Options depend on the usable space, a preferred layout (appearance), a percentage of total energy use, annual savings/ROI, economy-of-scale, or to fit a budget.
 It is also optional to add additional solar panels and/or batteries over time.

-From an investment perspective, smaller systems generate a faster return-on-investment, while larger systems have a larger return in the long-term.
+From an investment perspective, smaller systems offer a faster return-on-investment, while larger systems have a larger return in the long-term.